gbgabiola/progress/courses/edx/understanding-technology.md

     </body>
   </html>
   ```
-- We can also give the tags CSS directly
+- tags can be given CSS directly
-- Will look identical, but better design
+- looks identical, but better design

 ### css4.html

-- What if we remove the style altogether and store it elsewhere?
+- what if we remove the style altogether and store it elsewhere?
   ```html
   <!DOCTYPE html>
   <html lang="en">